-Flip-flops are also never okay at On The Record.
+Flip-flops are also never okay at OTR.
 And stay away from athletic gear or anything with a sports team’s logo.
 That one is a steadfast rule at most clubs.

-The prices listed below are for informational purposes only and may be subject to change.
-In addition, all tickets sales are also subject to a 9% Live Entertainment Tax and nominal processing fee.
+The prices listed below are the starting ticket prices only and may be subject to change.
+In addition, all tickets sales are also subject to a Live Entertainment Tax and processing fee.

 On The Record’s guest list gets ladies into the club for free.